liupei101/TFDeepSurv/README.md

 Deep Cox proportional risk model and survival analysis implemented by tensorflow.

 ## 1. Differences from DeepSurv
-[DeepSurv](https://github.com/jaredleekatzman/DeepSurv), a package also used for Deep Cox proportional risk model, is published on Github.
-But our works may differ in:
+[DeepSurv](https://github.com/jaredleekatzman/DeepSurv), a package of Deep Cox proportional risk model, is open-source on Github.
+But our works may shine in:

-- Evaluating importance of features in neural network.
+- Evaluating variable importance in deep neural network.
-- Automatically processing ties of death time in you data, which means different loss function and estimator for survival function (`Breslow` or `Efron` approximation).
+- Identifying ties of death time in your survival data, which means different loss function and estimator for survival function (`Breslow` or `Efron` approximation).
-- Calculating survival function and three estimation ways are provided.
+- Providing survival function estimated by three optional algorithm.
 - Tuning hyperparameters of DNN using scientific method - Bayesian Hyperparameters Optimization.

 ## 2. Statement
-The project is based on research of Breast Cancer.
+The project is based on the research of Breast Cancer.
 The paper about this project has been submitted to IEEE JBHI.
 We will update status here once paper published !

 ## 3. Installation
 ### From source